logan272/bi-fraction/README.md

 ### Accuracy

-One significant benefit of using BigInt with the Fraction abstraction is that it eliminates the need for rounding for rational numbers.
-You can perform mathematical operations on fractions without losing any precision.
-The ensures that all rational number math operations are exact, allowing you to maintain the highest level of accuracy.
+One benefit of using BigInt with the Fraction abstraction is that it eliminates the need for rounding for rational numbers.
+It can perform math operations on fractions without losing any precision.
+The ensures that all rational math operations are exact, allowing you to maintain the highest level of accuracy.

 ### Arbitrary Precision

-When doing math operations that produce irrational numbers or when converting a Fraction to other representations (such as strings or numbers), bi-fraction offers the "arbitrary precision and magnitude" feature.
+When doing math operations that produce irrational numbers or converting a Fraction to other representations such as strings or numbers, bi-fraction offers the "arbitrary precision and magnitude" feature.
 This means that you have the freedom to specify the desired precision, enabling you to obtain as many precision as needed.

 ### Rounding Considerations

-bi-fraction support the same 9 rounding modes as in [bignumber.js](https://github.com/MikeMcl/bignumber.js) or [decimal.js](https://github.com/MikeMcl/decimal.js).
-But in contrast to the other libraries, bi-fraction is built on top of native JS bigint. bi-fraction excels at representing rational numbers without requiring rounding in basic arithmetic operations (e.g., `add`, `sub`, `mul`, `div`).
-Since rational numbers can be represented precisely with fraction numbers.
-Rounding is only necessary when performing operations that produce irrational numbers (e.g., sqrt, sin, cos, ...) or when converting fractions to other representations (such as strings or numbers).
+bi-fraction support the same 9 rounding modes as in [bignumber.js](https://github.com/MikeMcl/bignumber.js) and [decimal.js](https://github.com/MikeMcl/decimal.js). bi-fraction is built on top of native JS bigint and it excels at representing numbers without requiring rounding in rational math operations (e.g., `add`, `sub`, `mul`, `div`).
+Since rational numbers can be represented precisely with fraction numbers, rounding is only necessary when performing operations that produce irrational numbers (e.g., `sqrt`, `sin`, `cos`) or converting fractions to other representations.

 ## API Doc